Coherent estimation of risk measures

-We recall that two vectors $\mathbf{x}, \mathbf{y}\in \mathbb{R}^n$ are \textit{comonotonic} if $(x_i-x_j)(y_i-y_j)\geq 0$, for $i,j=1,\ldots, n$.
+To formulate and study this property in the context of risk estimators, we recall that two vectors $\mathbf{x}, \mathbf{y}\in \mathbb{R}^n$ are \textit{comonotonic} if $(x_i-x_j)(y_i-y_j)\geq 0$, for $i,j=1,\ldots, n$.
 In other words, the coordinates of $\mathbf{x}$ and $\mathbf{y}$ are jointly increasing or decreasing.
-Comonotonicity has been transferred to the theory of risk measures, where a simplified form of dual representation for law-invariant and comonotonic risk measure has been provided, see~\cite{Kus2001}.
-Let us formulate and study this property in the context of risk estimators.
+Similar to risk measures, comonotonicity extends to the risk estimation framework: the estimator should be additive for vectors with the same order, and perfectly aligned samples, when combined, should not artificially reduce or increase the estimated risk.